ReshiAdavan/BookCompanion/README.md

 ### Features

 - Compelling booklist UI which contains a table that organizes book logs by name, author and ISBN.
 Can also cycle between pages of entries via the table.
-- Incldues functionality and alerts for adding, editing and deleting book records.
+- Includes functionality and alerts for adding, editing and deleting book records.
 - Reading logs are pushed to a local SQL Database managed in SQL Server Management Studio (SSMS).
 Data can also be managed from SSMS.

 ### Skills